 If not, make it happen!

 Ensure that your ads show up when a user searches for you (rather than just your company on the first page of organic results).

 Checking the quality score of keywords targeted is also mandatory.
 You can use Google’s Quality Score to do so.
-Quality Score refers to the relevance of your Google AdWords ads on the basis of keywords as well as other factors like landing page and search terms entered by visitors.
+Quality Score refers to the relevance of your Google AdWords ads by keywords as well as other factors like a landing page and searches terms entered by visitors.
 Higher the QS the better chances of your ads getting ranked at a lower CPC.

 Apart from this, you need to set a landing page that goes with your ads.
-Your each PPC ad should point to a relevant landing page so that the user finds correct information after clicking it.
-To ensure this, you can add info regarding the product or service or whatever mentioned in the ad.
+To ensure this, you can add info regarding the product or service or whatever is mentioned in the ad.

 No Consistency!
 No Conversions!
 Only Disappointed Users!

 So make sure your keywords match the text of the landing pages you’re linking to.

 When users find more info on what they were seeking and because of which they clicked on your ad, they are happy and more likely to convert into your customers.